inteliquent/voice-platform-demo/README.md

 7. Depending on the key word utterances calls may be routed to an agent.
 8. Fake ringing tone is used to simulate a call to an agent.
 In real scenario this would be replaced with a `<dial>`verb

+>Note: This is an example of a serverless IVR, if decision making logic is required `<query>`can be declared in every `<onSpeak>` event to return the desired behavior.

 #### Busy Tone <a href='#busy' id='busy' class='anchor' aria-hidden='true'></a> [see xml](/sample/busy.xml)